ray-project/ray/doc/source/ray-references/glossary.rst

         on input data with a trained model.

     Preprocessor
-        :ref:`An interface used to preprocess a Dataset<air-preprocessor-ref>` for training and inference (prediction).
+        :ref:`An interface used to preprocess a Dataset<preprocessor-ref>` for training and inference (prediction).
 Preprocessors
         can be stateful, as they can be fitted on the training dataset before being used to transform the training and evaluation datasets.